eli-johnson-04/portfolio/Backlog.md

     - Maybe I can place all markdown folders into a larger markdown folder?
 This way all the content will be grabbed for the cards but I can still have it organized
     - I'm doing both :D

+## Code-based changes
+- [ ] large-scale refactoring, mostly in Sphere.jsx
+- [ ] convert pngs to jpgs to save space

 ## Necessary Functionality
 - [x] Spheres swell when hover